atreynolds36/GTNexus-Mobile/README.md

 ### Installation
 ================

-To be able to deploy the web based code located in the Mobile-App folder, there are a couple of steps that must be followed to be able to build the app to deploy it on the operating system of your choice.
+To be able to deploy the code in this repository into a mobile app, there are a couple of steps that must be followed to be able to build the app on the operating system of your choice.
 Ultimately, free open source software PhoneGap will do the majority of the heavily lifting of converting our web based source code into platform specific code.